Dreamworks Animation shares fall on movie opening

-NEW YORK Shares of DreamWorks Animation fell more than 7 percent on Monday after a disappointing weekend at the box office for its film "Puss in Boots."
+NEW YORK Oct 31 Shares of DreamWorks Animation DWA.O fell more than 7 percent on Monday after a disappointing weekend at the box office for its film "Puss in Boots."

 Lazard Capital Analyst Barton Crockett called the light opening for the big-budget 3D spinoff from the blockbuster "Shrek" series "a challenge for Dreamworks Animation," in a research note on Monday.